 - The GRC highlights patterns in price changes, so we understand the current position of an area within a time continuum.

-- For example, an area’s median value can be decreasing, while its negative growth rate can be slowing.
+- For example, an area’s typical value can be decreasing, while its negative growth rate can be slowing.
 This indicates that an area has rebounded and is positioned for an imminent price increase.

 - ‘Sneak peek’ into what happens when prices increase